 At Ring, our mission is to reduce crime in neighborhoods and make neighborhoods safer.
-Ring Neighborhoods expands the Ring of Security from your home to your neighborhood by letting you easily share and communicate with your neighbors about crime and safety, so you have up-to-date local crime data at your fingertips.
+Ring Neighbors expands the Ring of Security from your home to your neighborhood by letting you easily share and communicate with your neighbors about crime and safety, so you have up-to-date local crime data at your fingertips.
 We believe that knowledge and communication foster stronger and safer communities.
-Together, we can make our neighborhoods better places to live for our families, friends and neighbors.
+Together, we can make our neighborhoods better places to live for our families, friends, and neighbors.

-Become a member of your Ring Neighborhood
+Become a member of your Ring Neighbors

-Adjust your Neighborhood settings
+Adjust your Neighbors settings

 From this screen you can adjust the following functions:

-- Social networks: This screen allows you connect your Facebook or NextDoor account to your Neighborhood account and post Ring videos to these accounts at the same time as you post them to the neighborhood feed.
+- Social networks: This screen allows you connect your Facebook or NextDoor account to your Neighbos account and post Ring videos to these accounts at the same time as you post them to the neighborhood feed.

 - Neighborhood name: You can change the name of your neighborhood to anything you wish from this setting.

-- Neighborhood alerts: When new activity is uploaded from any of your neighbors from the set radius of your neighborhood, you'll receive a notification from the Ring app.
+- Neighbors alerts: When new activity is uploaded from any of your neighbors from the set radius of your neighborhood, you'll receive a notification from the Ring app.
 You can turn these alerts on or off from this control or set the time of day you'd like to receive them.